Summary

 -

-Needle driver grip: The choice of grip depends on the need for either strength or precision.
+Needle driver grip: The choice of grip depends on whether strength or precision is needed.

 Surgical sutures and needles